 Course Descriptions and Rationale

 This is a one-credit course that includes an international study trip to India in January 2015.
 The trip includes visits to numerous companies and other organizations in Delhi and Mumbai.
-In this course we study (i) fundamentals of international business, (ii) the environments and challenges of emerging markets, (iii) strategies and operations for succeeding in emerging markets, and (iv) specific aspects of business in India.
+In this course, we study (i) the fundamentals of international business, (ii) the environments and challenges of emerging markets, (iii) strategies and operations for succeeding in emerging markets, and (iv) specific aspects of business in India.

 India is the second most populous country, with 1.2 billion people, about 15 percent of the world.
 The country has developed rapidly in the past twenty years, evolving from an isolated socialist state to a more free-market, vital member of the world economy.
 A culturally diverse nation, India is home to 15 official languages, across the country’s 29 states.
 Hindi and English are widely spoken.
 India’s civilization dates back some 9,000 years.